Lancaster Symphony Orchestra Mission Statement

 During his board service, Bates and Cameron Hawley (who later claimed fame as a noted author) developed the idea of the Composer’s Award.
 The idea captured national attention and remains a Lancaster Symphony feature, bringing outstanding contemporary American composers to Lancaster annually.
 Past award recipients have included Leroy Anderson, Morton Gould and Russell Peck.

-The Lancaster Symphony Orchestra performs at the historic Fulton Opera House, the American Music Theatre, the Winter Center at Millersville University, and the Barshinger Center for Musical Arts at Franklin & Marshall College.
+The Lancaster Symphony Orchestra performs at the historic Fulton Opera House, the American Music Theatre, the Winter Center at Millersville University, the Ware Center, and the Barshinger Center for Musical Arts at Franklin & Marshall College.
 The Symphony’s office is located at 226 North Arch Street in downtown Lancaster.